 In December 2022, Xnet filed a complaint to the Spanish Data Protection Agency (the AEPD), who in April 2023 launched an investigation.

 On 20 May 2025, the AEPD issued a statement confirming that they agreed with Xnet’s complaint.
 The AEPD’s decision ordered the Spanish Chamber of Commerce to delete the data of freelancer workers and forbids them from selling the data to private consulting firms without their consent.
-They also issued fines amounting to more than EUR one million.
+They also issued fines amounting to EUR 500,000.

 "The data of millions of freelance workers is shared unlawfully by the registrar of freelance workers and the tax authorities with other public authorities, who then repurpose the data"